Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Applications

 where $\beta_{U,L} = (1,1,-2,2)^{\T}$, $\beta_{U,Y} = (2,-1,3,-10)^{\T}$ and $\epsilon_L, \epsilon_Y \sim \N(0,1)$ independently.
 Parameter $\tau$ controls the effect size: $H_0$ in \cref{eqs:H0-verma} holds if and only if $\tau = 0$.

 \cref{fig:simu-verma} shows the result for sample size $n=1000$ under $P$.
 For rejection sampling, $q(A_2)$ in \cref{eqs:verma-lr} is chosen to maximise the acceptance rate; for DRPL, we choose $q(A_2) = p(A_2)$ and $k = \floor{\sqrt{n}}$.
 We use \cref{alg:agg-test} to aggregate $L=20$ post-rejection/DRPL-sampling permutation p-values ($S$=avg).
 Presumably because rejection sampling generates a larger sample than DRPL, rejection sampling tests are more powerful than DRPL tests here.
 For both rejection sampling and DRPL, `avg' considerably boosts the power while maintaining the correct level at $\tau = 0$.
-Perhaps surprisingly, the `avg' rejection sampling test outperforms the IPW test in \cref{eqs:ipw-verma}, even though they target the same population quantity $\cov_{Q}(A_1,Y)$.
+Perhaps surprisingly, the `avg' rejection sampling test outperforms the IPW test based on \cref{eqs:ipw-verma}, even though they target the same population quantity $\cov_{Q}(A_1,Y)$.

-\paragraph{More challenging setting} Our strategy is particularly useful when it is difficult to detect the dependence between $A_1$ and $Y$ under $Q$ with simple, ``mean-like'' statistics such as covariance and a more complex statistic must be employed.
+Our strategy is particularly useful when it is difficult to detect the dependence between $A_1$ and $Y$ under $Q$ with simple, ``mean-like'' statistics such as covariance and a more complex statistic must be employed.
 In such cases, it is not always clear how to reweight and calibrate the statistic under $P$ using IPW.
 In contrast, post-resampling test works out of the box whenever a test under $Q$ can be constructed.
+We present such an example in \cref{app:verma}.